speedbreakers/contentshop/docs/workflows.md

 ### How to add a new workflow
 See [`docs/how-to-add-a-workflow.md`](docs/how-to-add-a-workflow.md) for the full step-by-step guide.

+### Shopify integration (storefronts + publishing)
+See [`docs/shopify-integration.md`](docs/shopify-integration.md) for the detailed implementation plan for multi-store Shopify sync, linking, and publishing generated assets back to variants.

 1. **Add the workflow key**
    - Update the `GenerationWorkflowKey` union in `lib/workflows/generation/types.ts`.